Pandas allow you to select a subset of rows based on column or row values.

 Select Rows With Values Not In the list

-method to select rows with values that are not present in the list.
-In other words, it is also known as excluding a list of rows.
+To select rows with values that are not present in the list,

 It’ll return the rows that don’t match the values specified in the list.